smonff/perl-article/README.md

 ## How to contribute

+- Use the [`perl-article-stackoverflow-july6-2022.md `markdown file](https://github.com/girish1729/perl-article/blob/main/perl-article-stackoverflow-july6-2022.md) for article review and contributions.
-Use the markdown file.
-For code examples, prefer the the `.pl` files we'll add them to the article in the end.
+- For code examples, prefer the the `.pl` files.
+We'll add them to the article in the end.
 It will allow to test the code in an easier way.

+A [draft version of the article is available](https://github.com/girish1729/perl-article/blob/main/strong-case-for-perl.md), but shouldn't be used for the reviews.